darkwingsoulz/metawin/README.md

 ### 5. Running the Project
 Note that for the first time, this script could take several minutes depending on how much history you have.
-The bearer token you provided is only valid for a few minutes of idle time, so please ensure you navigate the Game History tab on the website to keep this token active until the report compltes.
+The bearer token you provided is only valid for a few minutes of idle time, so please ensure you navigate the Game History tab on the website to keep this token active until the report completes.
 All data is saved locally.
 Subsequent runs will only download new history and will run very quickly.

 If the token expires mid-run, please delete all files from the data folder before re-running the script.